 Second.
 Is it possible to be powerless and still be faithful to God?
 Jesus answers yes, because "You shall worship the Lord, Your God, and him alone shall you serve".
-When we give up to easy competition, to fight for supremacy or to vainglory, we succumb to the temptation of glory and possession.
+When we compete as rivals on issues, rather than collaborate and seek common ground, and when we fight for supremacy or vainglory, we succumb to the temptation of glory and possession.
 Remember these words of Jesus: "Anyone who wants to be great among you must be your servant" (Mt.
 20, 24).

 Third.
 Is it possible to be frightened in our physical and material security and remain loyal to God?
-Jesus answers yes; because the Father who loves us too much can protect us from any harm, in his love and mercy.
+Jesus answers yes; because the Father who loves us so much can protect us from any harm, in his love and mercy.
 Remember these words of St Paul: "No, in all these things we have complete victory through him who loved us!"
 (Romans 8, 37).

 As we enter Lent, we are reminded that our lives are crossed by many temptations from inside and outside.
 We can triumph over them only if we are faithful to the word of God and invoke Jesus Christ.
 The temptations from our culture and society are such that we need a deep wisdom and guidance in order to overcome them.

 Let us turn to Jesus in prayer, fasting and conversion of heart so that he sustains us.
-The time of Lent is an opportunity that God gives to approach him in transforming our lives and paying our allegiance to Jesus.
+The time of Lent is an opportunity that God gives us to approach him in transforming our lives and paying our allegiance to Jesus.
 In Lent we need to come closer to Jesus, to examine our lifestyle, and to hear his words with freshness of heart.
 The word of God is eternal, capable of helping us to attain this goal.
 Let us set a goal in this first week of Lent that can draw us closer to God.
+Let us ask Jesus to convert our hearts and our lives through the listening of his word.
+God bless you all!

-Deut.
-26, 4-10; Romans 10, 8-13; Luke 4, 1-13
+Deuteronomy 26, 4-10; Romans 10, 8-13; Luke 4, 1-13

-Homily Date: February 25, 2007 © 2007 - Father Felicien Ilunga Mbala Contact: www.mbala.org Document Name: 20070225homily.pdf
+Homily Date: February 21, 2010 © 2010 - Rev. Felicien I. Mbala, PhD

+Contact: www.mbala.org

+Document Name: 20100221homily.pdf